 In 2010, the Houston Independent School District (HISD) launched the Apollo 20 Program as a school "turnaround" initiative for chronic underperforming schools.
 The program started with four high schools and five middle schools during the 2010-2011 school year and expanded to include 11 elementary schools in the 2011-2012 school year, which continued into the 2012-2013 school year.
-In 2013-2014, one school closed and nine additional schools were added to the program, and these 28 schools remained in the program for the 2014-2015 school year.
+In 2013-2014, one school closed and nine additional Apollo-like schools were added to the program, and these 28 schools remained in the program for the 2014-2015 and 2015-2016 school years.
 The key turnaround strategies implemented in the schools to improve student performance were: having an effective principal and effective teachers on the campus, providing more instructional time, using data to drive instruction, providing in-school tutoring, and creating a campus culture of high expectations.
 Senior academic tutors ("Apollo Fellows") were hired for tutoring students in math and reading.
 All Apollo campuses offered math tutoring, and Dowling Middle School offered tutoring in reading as well as in math during the 2011-2012 and 2012-2013 school years.
 To support the efforts of the Apollo 20 campuses, incentive programs were created for fellows, principals, Academic Program Managers, and School Support Officers from the campuses participating in the Apollo Program.
+In the 2015-2016 school year, incentive programs were only offered to fellows.